-Another barrier in this way is lack of cooperation between organisations and secret services of different countries.
-Every organisation faces the threat from cyber terrorism.
-These threats are sometimes high and sometime low, but always need to be taken seriously.
-Building individual defences will not always be enough to reduce threats.
-Quite often a wider cooperation is required.
-To illustrate, in the simple scenario discussed in Section 2.2.1, in order to become capable of revealing the terrorists aim, there should be a close cooperation between search engines and mail services being used by terrorists, Iran Air and Iranian police.
+Another barrier in this way is lack of cooperation between organizations and secret services of different countries.
+To illustrate, in the simple scenario discussed in (2-2-1), in order to become capable of revealing the terrorists aim, there should be a close cooperation between search engines and mail services being used by terrorists, Iran Air and Iranian police.
 Apparently, without this cooperation, it is not possible to prevent the act of terror.

-Reputational damage is another point of concern.
-Organisations' reluctance to relieve the news that their information systems are hacked by anonymous people is a major barrier to achieve counter terrorism in cyber space.
-This reluctance may seem rational considering that they do not like their systems to be presented unsecured and unreliable.
-In other word, no system owner wants to lose its customer base just because it was attacked and it exposed it out by going to law enforcement and found the attacker.
+Organizations' reluctance to relieve the news that their information systems are hacked by anonymous people is another barrier to achieve online counter terrorism.
+This reluctance may seem rational considering that they do not like their systems to be presented unsecure and unreliable.
 In our simple scenario, if the Iran Air does not mention that its database is hacked by an individual, one of the pieces of the puzzle is still hidden that does not let us find about the terrorists' plan.

-4 Proposed framework
+4. Proposed Framework